bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+If I were to describe semantic HTML to the next cohort of students, I would tell that semantic HTML gives meaning so that the web browsers can structure them in a certain way.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?

+1.Content
+2.Padding
+3.Border
+4.Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Cross Axis

 5. Explain why git is valuable to a team of developers.